-If you’re not familiar with what you need to do to maintain your website or blog then, this post is for you!
-We will point out the critical tasks you have to do for WordPress website maintenance and keep it working properly.
+If you’re not familiar with what you need to do to maintain your website or blog, this post is for you!
+We will highlight the critical tasks you must do for WordPress website maintenance and keep it working properly.

 Why is important